Mailing address: PO Box 208109, New Haven CT 06520-8109

 Street address: 210 Whitney Ave., New Haven CT 06511

-For my minor project, adivsed by David AD Evans, I worked on reconciling supercontinent cycle models with ancient subduction zones.
-This project was primarily modeling-focused.
+For my minor research project, advised by David AD Evans, I worked on reconciling supercontinent cycle models with ancient subduction zones.
+This project was primarily modeling focused.

 For my latest publications, please check my Google Scholar.